Celebrating the Moms of Farmers Market

-Diana Gazal, who learned to cook at her synagogue in Malaysia, became so adept at her craft, she once had a man to follow her across the Pacific Ocean for her tasty Singaporean dishes.
+Diana Gazal, who learned to cook at her synagogue in Malaysia, became so adept at her craft, she once had a man (her future husband Ike!) follow her across the Pacific Ocean for her tasty Singaporean dishes.
 Now she shares those recipes with a passionate Farmers Market following at the popular Singapore’s Banana Leaf.
-Diana, as well as her husband Isaac and son Michael, can all be seen working in the restaurant, which turns out some truly amazing Chicken Rendang - and there’s no need to cross an ocean to get it.
+Diana, Ike and sons, Albert and Michael, can all be seen working in the restaurant, which turns out some truly amazing Chicken Rendang - and there’s no need to cross an ocean to get it.

 Helga Weiss keeps the family-owned Weiss Jewelry—founded by her late husband Leo, a Holocaust survivor— humming, along with the help of her son, Daniel and daughter-in-law Sara.
 Even her grandkids occasionally pitch in to help.
 Weiss Jewelry opened at the Market in 1998 and maintains its family roots.
 Helga can still be found behind the counter selling gorgeous jewelry hand-crafted by Daniel & Sara.
 Take a close look at the items on display, and you might even find a piece designed by one of Sara and Daniel’s young children.

-China Depot, which opened at Farmers Market just after World War II, was purchased by Manny and Angie Chang in 1991.
+China Depot, which opened at Farmers Market just after World War II, was purchased by the late Manny Chang and his wife Angie in 1991.
 Their success at China Depot then led them to purchase Bryan’s Pit Barbecue, a few stalls away.

 The Coffee Corner

 Lilian Sears began working at The Coffee Corner in 1984, shortly after immigrating to the United States from El Salvador.
 Although she started as a counter person at the beloved stall, which is known for its coffee, teas, fruit drinks and freshly baked muffins and rolls, she was eventually offered the opportunity to buy the shop.
 She immediately applied for a small business loan at Gilmore Bank, where she met loan officer Mark Sears.
 Not only did she secure the loan, but she and Mark fell in love and got married.
-Today customers can still find Lilian running Coffee Corner with the help of her son, Rick, as well as her two sisters and her niece.
+Today, customers can still find Lilian running Coffee Corner with the help of her family.
+In the past, her son, Rick, as well as her two sisters and her niece have all joined her behind the counter.
 Mark still drops by daily for a cup of joe and chat with his wife.